leminhtienla/PanaAC_ESPHome/README.md

 - ✅ Based on ESPHome `ClimateIR` class for climate control
 - ✅ IR receiver support to sync state from physical remote
 - ✅ `select` components for:
-  - Fan level (default 3 levels without quiet, can configure 5 levels and quiet separately)
+  - Fan level
-  - Swing vertical (always off)
+  - Swing vertical
-  - Swing horizontal (default off, can configure on)
+  - Swing horizontal
 - ✅ Auto state updates when IR signal is received

 ---